CultivateHQ/cultivateHQ.com/source/posts/2015-10-16-phoenix-elm-3.md

 ## Summary

 We now have a simple view for our Elm application.
-In [Part 4](/posts/phoenix-elm-4) we'll introduce a Model and expand out View.
+In [Part 4](/posts/phoenix-elm-4) we'll introduce a Model and expand our View.